camunda/camunda-docs/docs/product-manuals/zeebe/deployment-guide/configuration/configuration.md

 If both configuration files and environment variables are present, environment variables overwrite settings in configuration files.

-If you want to make small changes to the configuration, we recommend using environment variables.
+To make small changes to the configuration, we recommend using environment variables.

-If you want to make big changes to the configuration, we recommend using a configuration file.
+To make big changes to the configuration, we recommend using a configuration file.

 The configuration is applied during startup of Zeebe.
 It is not possible to change the configuration at runtime.